Art Collection

 Tranforming an old post bus garage into a lively culture center

 In turn the City of Rovaniemi committed to finding and building new facilities for the museum and running the museum.
 Architect Juhani Pallasmaa designed and the City of Rovaniemi renovated a former post bus garage to be suitable for museum purposes.
 The growing collection got more space when a new wing was finished in May 2011.
 The old post bus garage was named ‘’Korundi’’ after a hard gem rock found in Lapland.
-With the Wihuri Art Collection, the Lapland chamber orchestra and the architecture of Juhani Pallasmaa, cultural center Korundi has become a unique and attractive destination.
+With the Wihuri Foundation Art Collection, Lapland Chamber Crchestra and the architecture of Juhani Pallasmaa, House of Culture Korundi has become a unique and attractive destination.

-Today, the collection consists of almost 3400 works of art: paintings, sculptures, graphics, photographs, installations and videos.
-The Wihuri Collection presents Finnish contemporary art from the 1940’s to the present.
+Today, the collection consists of over 3500 works of art: paintings, sculptures, graphics, photographs, installations and videos.
+The Wihuri Foundation Collection presents Finnish contemporary art from the 1940’s to the present.
 With the guidance of its experts, the Foundation continues to purchase the work of living Finnish artists.
 The foundation has also taken responsibility for utilizing the collection for the benefit of Rovaniemi and Lapland by supporting various development projects over the decades.

-In addition to the art acquisitions the grant for art (~400 000e/year) is used for the maintenance of the Foundation’s art storage and studio in Helsinki and the scholarship program for the visiting artists in Rovaniemi.
+In addition to the art acquisitions the grant for visual art (~400 000e/year) is used for the Foundation’s artists studio in Helsinki and the scholarship program for the visiting artists in Rovaniemi.

 Current members of the Visual Arts Committee are M. Sc.
 (Econ.)
-Harri Tilli, Docent Leena Svinhufvud, Executive Director Arto Mäenmaa and as expert members Patrik Nyberg and Marja Kanervo.
+Harri Tilli, Docent Leena Svinhufvud, Executive Director Arto Mäenmaa and as expert members Ph.D Patrik Nyberg and visual artist Marja Kanervo.